 The MET opened in 1872, so it has more than 140 years.
 It was created by wealthy Americans to compete with European museums.

-At first I was not in the Upper East Side of town, but in Midtown on 5th Avenue.
-After an agreement with New York, was implemented in East Central Park.
+At first, I was not in the Upper East Side of town, but in Midtown on 5th Avenue.
+After an agreement with New York City, it was implemented in East Central Park.

 The structure is neoclassical, the beginning of the 20th century gradually extensions were built, creating more rooms.
 There is no enough space to build more classrooms.
 However as measured 180,000 m2, has 2 million works for 250,000 exposed and receives over 5.2 million visitors each year.